richardvlas/async-python-foundations-applied-concepts/README.md

 ## Downloads
 - Visit [python.org](https://www.python.org/) and download Python for your operating system.
 - Visit [redis.io](https://redis.io/download) and download Redis for your operating system.
+I will be installing [redis](https://redis.io/docs/getting-started/installation/install-redis-on-windows/) for WSL2

 ## Setting up a virtual environment